tgeles/docs/doc/events/OS_summit_Apr_2016.rst

 **Work items**

 - improve doc-tools documentation and clean up.
-This should be in the doc-tools repo.
+This should be in the doc-tools repository.
 Links to this content from the Contributor Guide.
-Add personas to this section in the Contributor Guide so people know what info is relevant to them.
+Add personae to this section in the Contributor Guide so people know what info is relevant to them.
-- Add openstackdocstheme overview to Contributor Guide with links to detailed content in the theme repo.
+- Add openstackdocstheme overview to Contributor Guide with links to detailed content in the theme repository.
 - Add some reno documentation/guidelines.
 Olga to create a spec.
 See http://docs.openstack.org/project-team-guide/release-management.html#how-to-add-new-release-notes
 - standards for diagrams.
 Image library?